 Courtesy car insurance cover

-If you depend on your car to get around, then courtesy car insurance offers peace of mind that you’ll get a replacement vehicle if yours is being repaired.
+Courtesy car insurance offers peace of mind that you’ll get a replacement vehicle if yours is being repaired.
 Here’s what you need to know about it.

-If you depend on your car to get around, then courtesy car insurance offers peace of mind that you’ll get a replacement vehicle if yours is being repaired.
+Courtesy car insurance offers peace of mind that you’ll get a replacement vehicle if yours is being repaired.
 Here’s what you need to know about it.

 What is a courtesy car?

-What kind of courtesy car will I get?
+What courtesy car will I get?

-Many courtesy cars tend to be small, one-litre, three-door models like a Ford Ka, Kia Picanto or Nissan Micra.
-You’ll sometimes see these referred to as ‘Class A courtesy cars’.
 If it’s important to you to have a courtesy car that’s similar to your own, for example if you need a larger car to accommodate all your family, you should look for courtesy car insurance that includes ‘like for like’ cover.

-How does courtesy car insurance work?
+How to get a courtesy car

 You’ll typically get a courtesy car if your vehicle is damaged in an accident and needs to go into a garage for repairs.
 In most cases, you’ll still receive a courtesy car even if the accident was your fault.